dmil/browser-use-example/README.md

 python test_basic.py
 ```

-This example shows the basic pattern of creating an Agent with a task and an LLM, then running it.
+This example just outputs text to the console.

 ### Structured Output

-`test_structured_output.py` shows how to extract structured data using Pydantic models:
+But what if you want JSON or otherwise machine-readable output? `test_structured_output.py` shows how to extract structured data using Pydantic models.

 ```bash
 python test_structured_output.py